Savage Love: Lifting luggage

 Following the "rent boy" allegations regarding George Rekers, who has widely promoted aversion therapy, Dan Savage, along with others including Stephen Colbert, promoted the use of the idiom "to lift [some]one's luggage", meaning to supply sexual pleasure to, or derive it from, one's partner.
 This originated from Rekers who, when outed, insisted he had hired the escort only to assist him with lifting his luggage.
 Rekers also claimed he "spent a great deal of time sharing scientific information on the desirability of abandoning homosexual intercourse" and "shared the gospel of Jesus Christ with him in great detail".

 Originally Savage suggested that "lifting my luggage" refer to listening to the speaker expound on the "desirability" of converting oneself from homosexual to heterosexual.
 Later, after several political humorists started employing "lifting your luggage" as an implicit or explicit reference to various sexual acts, Savage suggested that "whatever lifts your luggage" supplant "whatever floats your boat" in common parlance.

 Monogamish

 In a July 20, 2011 column, Savage coined the term "monogamish", applying it to his own relationship with his partner.
 The term describes couples who are "mostly" but not 100% monogamous; such couples have an understanding that allows for some amount of sexual activity outside the relationship.
 Savage believes that, of all the couples that people think are 100% monogamous, a lot of them are more "monogamish" than people realize.
 The term has since seen mainstream use.

 Pegging

 In 2001, Savage challenged readers of his column to coin a name for the sex act in which a woman uses a strap-on dildo to perform anal sex on her male partner.
-After multiple nominations and a reader vote, the verb "peg" was chosen, with a 43% plurality over runners-up "bob" and "punt".
+After multiple nominations and a reader vote, the verb "peg", popularized by the sex education movie Bend Over Boyfriend released in 1998, was chosen, with a 43% plurality over runners-up "bob" and "punt".